FEMINISTE COMMENT POLICY, subject to revision.

 Comments Policy Index

 Each blogger retains control over the comments on their own posts, particularly negative and incendiary comments.
+The Moderator Team may unapprove a comment so that it is transferred to the moderation queue while awaiting a decision from the post author on its ultimate publication status.

 We Retain The Right To: